CAA: Computer Aided Acoustics

 Excerpts from "Surface integral methods in computational aeroacoustics — from the (CFD) near-field to the (Acoustic) far-field" by Anastasios S. Lyrintzis, School of Aeronautics and Astronautics, Purdue University:

 "Aerodynamically generated sound is governed by a nonlinear process.
 One class of problems is turbulence generated noise (e.g. jet noise).
 An accurate turbulence model is usually needed in this case.
 A second class of problems involves impulsive noise due to moving surfaces (e.g. helicopter rotor noise, propeller noise, fan noise etc.).
 In these cases an Euler/Navier-Stokes model or even a full potential model is adequate, because turbulence is not important.
 Furthermore, because the acoustic fluctuations are usually quite small (about three orders of magnitude less than the flow fluctuations), the use of nonlinear equations (whether Navier-Stokes or Euler) could result in errors.
 One usually has no choice but to separate the computation into two domains, one describing the nonlinear generation of sound, the other describing the propagation of sound."

 - Step - 1 : Calculate the source of noise - this is typically achieved by a 3D simulation in a CFD program, either using RANS or LES approach.
 The Acoustic Analogy approach introduced by James Lighthill is used to divide computational domain into a non–linear source region and a wave propagation region.
-The turbulent unsteady flow is considered in the source region and used as a excitation to the acoustic propagation.
-CFD simulation can be either of the followings:

 - Incompressible, steady state

-- Imcompressible, transient
+- Incompressible, transient

 - Compressible, transient